Colonial-Dev/satpaper/README.md

 ### *Why is Satpaper using hundreds of megs of RAM?*

-The short answer is allocator weirdness - I'm actively trying to figure out a fix.
+There are two possible causes:

-The long answer: Satpaper *does* need several hundred megabytes of RAM when doing compositing - the raw satellite imagery alone is ~450 megabytes after being decompressed and stitched together - and this memory *is* freed upon completion.
-Valgrind/Massif come out clean, the works.
+- You're seeing RAM usage spike to 500+ megabytes whenever Satpaper is compositing a new wallpaper.
+This is expected and unavoidable - the raw satellite imagery alone is ~450 megabytes after being decompressed and stitched together.
+However, this spike should only last several seconds - once composition is complete, the image buffers are all freed, and `libmimalloc_sys::mi_collect` is called to ensure as much memory as possible is returned to the OS.

-The issue lies in the fact that (at least on Linux - I haven't tested it elsewhere) `libc`'s `free` seems to think it's fine to just... not return that memory to the operating system.
-I'm hoping that a correctly-configured alternative allocator (such as `jemalloc` or `mimalloc`) will prevent this issue.
+- You're using an early version of Satpaper.
+Early versions had issues with `libc`'s `free` deciding it was fine to just... not return multi-hundred-megabyte allocations to the OS, as well as the `tokio` runtime being fairly memory heavy.
+I resolved these issues by switching to `mimalloc` and transitioning away from async, so behavior *should* improve if you update.

 ### *Why are continents purple in night imagery?* / *Why does night imagery look kinda weird?*
 This is a byproduct of the CIRA GeoColor processing algorithm used to generate full-color images from the raw satellite data.
 GeoColor uses infrared for night-time imaging, which is then overlaid with false city lights and whitened clouds.
 The resulting image usually looks pretty good at a glance, but might begin to seem unnatural upon closer inspection.